Stilic/pkh/README.md

 The PacK Head package manager.

+Join the Matrix room over at `#pickle-linux:matrix.org` if you need support, want to contribute or talk about the project!

 ## Status

 This is currently a **Work In Progress**.
 The goal is to demonstrate the viability of a self-hosting distribution built with a package manager written in Lua.